 The vast majority of Gambian youths are genuinely friendly and

-very polite to visitors so don't assume everyone is a chancer
+very polite to visitors, so don't assume everyone is a chancer

 or con artist.
 Most youths in this country

 Not all bumsters are bad people.
 Most are just chancers and fixers

-hoping to get a little

-out of you during your stay.
+hoping to get a little cash out of you during your stay.
 Occasionally

 genuine relationships can be nurtured

 over the years to the benefit of both and furthermore there are

 and can help you out of some sticky situations.
 The key is just

 be on your guard at all times.

 They tend to wear brightly coloured sports vests, t-shirts or

 the Rasta colours of green, yellow and red and can be found idly

 stand in a group waiting to move in on their unwary tourist target.

 At other times they appear to wonder aimlessly up and down the

 on their next victim.

 Kinds of Bumsters:

-Got any spare change?
+• Got any spare change?